-Anytime someone asks me for suggestions on what books to read or any of our favorite T1d related items, I send them this list of Quick Referrals.
+Anytime someone asks me for suggestions on what books to read or any of our favorite diabetes things, I send them this list of Quick Referrals.
 Whether they’re newly diagnosed, or know someone who is, this page is a great starting point.
 I’ll be adding some more brands or items periodically so be sure to check back often and follow us on Instagram @type1diabetic_life and/or Facebook @typeonediabeticlife for new finds.
-I am not sponsored in any way for any of the following brands unless specified, nor do I receive any compensation whatsoever (that would be nice).
+I am not sponsored in any way for any of the following brands nor do I receive any compensation whatsoever, unless specified.
 Be sure to check out our T1d Supplies list on Amazon too!

 Some of our favorite things